COURSE PACKAGES

 -

-EQ and Filtering Techniques - Grasp the fundamentals frequency shaping and how different techniques affect your sounds.
+EQ and Filtering Techniques - Grasp the fundamentals of frequency shaping and how different techniques affect your sounds.

 Reverb and Delay - Use effects to change the spatial quality of the signal.